TheDMV2/Irukandji-Image-Optimizer/README.md

 # Irukandji - Jellyfin Image Compressor
 A Jellyfin plugin to optimize images on the fly, and in batch mode.
-[WARNING: this was 100% AI coded.
-All text was 100% human written.]
+[WARNING: this plugin was 100% AI coded.
+This text was 100% human written.]

 Irukandji are one the world's smallest (species of) jellyfish, at about 1 cubic centimetre in size.